HydrolicServers/PocketMine-MP/README.md

 	You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-pmmp/PocketMine are not affiliated with Mojang.
+HydrolicServers are not affiliated with Mojang.
 All brands and trademarks belong to their respective owners.
-PocketMine-MP is not a Mojang-approved software, nor is it associated with Mojang.
+HydrolicServers is not a Mojang-approved software, nor is it associated with Mojang.